Majestic, Leeds

 The Majestic is a Grade II listed building on City Square, Leeds, occupying the corner of Quebec Street and Wellington Street.

 Constructed as a cinema in the early 1920s during a boom in the building of picture palaces, it was closed in 1969, after which the Majestic was used as a bingo hall and later as a nightclub.
 The building was listed at Grade II in 1993 as the Top Rank Bingo Hall and, in 2014, was badly damaged in a fire, resulting in the loss of all original interior and roof.
-Subsequently, it has been redeveloped into offices by Rushbond, serving as the national headquarters of Channel 4.
+Subsequently, it has been redeveloped into offices by Rushbond, serving as the national headquarters of both Channel 4 and Caesars Entertainment.